Code-Institute-Submissions/i-love-this-game/README.md

 • Login Error pages

-o Whenever the user makes a mistake logging in - for example, opens any link of the blog on a separate tab, logs out on that separate tab and comes back to the first page it opened (where he's technically still logged in) and tries to access any page there, he/she won't be able to and a login error page will be shown to the user.
+o Whenever the user makes a mistake logging in - for example, opens any link of the blog on a separate tab, logs out on that separate tab and comes back to the first page it opened (where he/she's technically still logged in) and tries to access any page there, he/she won't be able to and a login error page will be shown to the user.

 ![Login Error 1](docs/log-in-error-page-contact.png)